HarterHorst/docs.getutm.app/installation/ios.md

 {: .note }
 UTM SE does not support JIT (will run much slower) but is compatible with all signing services.

-## TrollStore

-If your device runs [TrollStore][11], then UTM can support additional features such as USB sharing and virtualization (currently limited to M1 iPads or newer).
-You can install via TrollStore by downloading the TrollStore compatible IPA (UTM.HV.ipa) on your device and opening it with TrollStore.

-{: .note }
-You cannot install the normal IPA (UTM.ipa) because it includes the `dynamic-codesigning` entitlements which TrollStore does not support.

 ## Jailbroken Devices